 Stay in touch

-If you want to implement the longfellow-zk Signature Scheme, you are free to use Zenroom, no need to know coding or complex math for that.
+If you want to implement the Longfellow-ZK Signature Scheme, you are free to use Zenroom; no need to know coding or complex math for that.
 Start from our developer documentation and try some examples on our free online IDE.

-For professional support mail info@forkbomb.eu
+For professional support email info@forkbomb.eu

 Get professional support